 - step 7 - add steps 3 and 6 together £68.95 + £17.14 to give the target rent for 2021/22 = £86.09

 Changes to other charges

-- if you receive your water charge from Severn Trent then they will collect this directly from 1 April 2018, rather than it being included with your weekly rent
+- water charges (for Yorkshire Water customers) will be shown on the second rents letter you receive.
+If you receive your water charge from Severn Trent then they will collect this directly rather than it being included with your weekly rent

 If you pay by Direct Debit